 North Korea says ballistic missile test a success

-North Korea confirmed it had "successfully" tested a ballistic missile, the state-run news agency KCNA reported on Monday.
+North Korea on Monday confirmed it had "successfully" tested a ballistic missile, in what was seen as a challenge to new US President Donald Trump.

 - Posted 13 Feb 2017 06:38